logo

 Joe Ritchie

-Hey, good morning guys.
+Hey, good morning, guys.
 Hi, Joe.
-Hey, Emmanuel, can you maybe elaborate on your answer to Vlad earlier around the steel, or you said cost deflation, basically coming through results on MT.
-Obviously, steel prices have been down a lot so far this year.
-So, can you maybe just give us a little bit more color, like how far in advance are you guys purchasing your commodities?
+Hey, Emmanuel, can you maybe elaborate on your answer to Vlad earlier around the steel or you said, you know, cost and cost deflation basically coming through results on MT and Obviously, steel prices have been down a lot so far this year.
+Can you maybe just give us a little bit more color?
+How far in advance are you guys purchasing your commodities?
 Should we expect these above average incrementals to continue into the second half of the year?
-Does any help around that would be helpful?
+Any help around that would be helpful.

 speaker

 Sure.
-So, in terms of the way we manage commodities, we book roughly six months in advance.
-So, right now we are essentially booked until the end of the year for everything that's steel, copper, and tin.
-So, we're very secure.
+In terms of the way we manage commodities, we book roughly six months in advance.
+So right now, we are essentially booked until the end of the year for everything that's steel, copper, and tin.
+So we're very secure.
 And the good thing about this is that we communicate very openly with our customers.
-So, we're very transparent in the price we buy at.
-And so, that solidifies the negotiation we have with them from a price compensation standpoint.
+So we're very transparent in the price we buy at.
+And so that solidifies the negotiation we have with them from a price compensation standpoint.
 In terms of the incremental, so thank you for reminding me.
-So, we were very happy with the incremental thing too, 86%.
+So we were very happy with the incremental in Q2, 86%.
 This follows 63% in the first quarter.
-For the full year, we expect MT to deliver incrementals above, largely above 50%.
-So, a little bit less incremental in the second half of the year.
-And so, this is the result of everything that we were talking about, which is productivity, this recovery from a price standpoint, the volume growth as well.
-I don't think it's a long-term, it's long-term and sustainable to have these type of incrementals.
-But they are largely the fact of the fact that we have been recovering from a margin standpoint.
-Being in Q2 at .8% is really a strong achievement by the MT team.
-Something that we were not expecting at the beginning of the year, for them to be able to do it as quickly.
-So, they've over-delivered.
-And so, we're gonna continue to drive productivity, we're gonna continue to drive recovery in order to continue to improve margins for MT.
+For the full year, we expect MT to deliver incrementals above, largely above 50%, so a little bit less incremental in the second half of the year.
+And so, you know, this is the result of everything that we were talking about, which is productivity, this recovery from a price standpoint, the volume growth as well.
+You know, I don't think it's long-term.
+It's long-term.
+It's sustainable to have this type of incremental.
+But they are largely the factor of the fact that, you know, we have been recovering from a margin standpoint.
+Being in Q2 at 18.8% is really a strong achievement by the MTC. some things that we were not expecting at the beginning of the year for them to be able to do it as quickly.
+So they've over-delivered.
+And so we're going to continue to drive productivity.
+We're going to continue to drive recovery in order to continue to improve margins for NT.

 speaker